 You can also choose whether the button for the current page will be highlighted or not.
 Use button highlighting to show site visitors which page they are on.
 If you are using AutoFrames, be aware that highlighting affects the way the browser refreshes your page.

 You can also enable rollover buttons on the navigation bar.
-If rollover is on, when site visitors move their pointers over the button, the SiteStyle rollover image appears.
+If rollover is on, when a site visitor moves the pointer over the button, the SiteStyle rollover image appears.